RoboJackets/ros-training/slides/week2/week2.md

 ----

 - Recompile with `catkin_make` and run the node again to verify that it still works
+    - Make sure you have `roscore` running in a separate window, as ROS needs `roscore` to work.
 - You should still see `Hello World` being printed out
-- However, we can't actually tell that it's working, because the program is exciting immediately
+- However, we can't actually tell that it's working, because the program is exiting immediately

 ----